From our private database of 28,700+ case briefs...

 United States Supreme Court

-Hibbs (plaintiff) was an employee of the Nevada Department of Human Resources (defendant).
-Hibbs was fired after refusing to return to work upon notice that the Department would not extend a 12-week leave of absence to care for his wife’s medical needs.
-Hibbs filed suit in the federal district court claiming violations of the Family and Medical Leave Act of 1993.
-The Department moved for summary judgment on grounds that the Eleventh Amendment barred Hibbs from bringing suit against the state and that Hibbs had no claim under the Fourteenth Amendment.
-The court of appeals reversed the order for summary judgment.
-The Department petitioned the United States Supreme Court for review.
+William Hibbs (plaintiff) was an employee of the Nevada Department of Human Resources (defendant).
+Hibbs was fired after he failed to return to work upon notice that the Department would not extend a 12-week leave of absence to care for his wife’s medical needs.
+Hibbs filed suit in the federal district court claiming violations of the Family and Medical Leave Act of 1993 (FMLA).
+The Department moved for summary judgment, claiming that the Eleventh Amendment barred Hibbs from bringing suit against the state and that Hibbs had no claim under the Fourteenth Amendment.
+The district court granted the Department's motion, but the appellate court reversed.
+The United States Supreme Court granted certiorari to resolve a split among the federal appellate courts regarding whether an individual could sue a state for money damages in federal court for violating the FMLA.

 Rule of Law